naikshubham/Rasa-Introduction/README.md

 - Pretrained Embeddings (Intent_classifier_sklearn)
 - Supervised Embeddings (Intent_classifier_tensorflow_embedding)

+`restraunt_search` can be expressed in many different ways:
+- I'm hungry
+- Show me good pizza spots
+- I want to take my boyfriend out for sushi

 ### Pretrained Embeddings : Intent Classifier Sklearn

 - This classifier uses the spaCy library to load pretrained language models which then are used to represent each word in the user message as word embedding.